Antisemitism: Soviet antisemitism

 There have continued to be antisemitic incidents since WWII, some of which had been state-sponsored.
 In the Soviet Union, antisemitism was even used as an instrument for settling personal conflicts, starting with the conflict between Joseph Stalin and Leon Trotsky and continuing through numerous conspiracy theories spread by official propaganda.
 Antisemitism in the USSR reached new heights after 1948 during the campaign against the "rootless cosmopolitan" (euphemism for "Jew") in which numerous Yiddish-language poets, writers, painters, and sculptors were killed or arrested.
 This culminated in the antisemitic conspiracy theory of the 'Doctors' Plot' in 1952.

 In the 20th century, Soviet and Russian antisemitism underwent significant transformations, shaped by political, social, and ideological shifts.
 During the early Soviet period, the Bolsheviks initially condemned antisemitism, seeing it as incompatible with Marxist ideology.
 However, under Joseph Stalin's regime, antisemitism reemerged, often cloaked in 'anti-Zionist' rhetoric.
 As early as 1943, Stalin and his propagandists intensified attacks against Jews as "rootless cosmopolitans".
 The Party issued confidential directives to fire Jews from positions of power, but state-controlled media did not openly attack Jews until the late 1940s.
 The Doctors' plot of 1952, a fabricated conspiracy accusing predominantly Jewish doctors of attempting to assassinate Soviet leaders, exemplified this resurgence.
 This campaign fostered widespread antisemitic sentiments and resulted in the arrest and execution of numerous Jewish professionals.

 In that same year, the antisemitic Slánský show trial alleged the existence of an 'international Zionist conspiracy' to destroy Socialism.
 Izabella Tabarovsky, a scholar of the history of antisemitism, argues that, "Manufactured by the Soviet secret services, the trial tied together Zionism, Israel, Jewish leaders, and American imperialism, turning 'Zionism' and 'Zionist' into dangerous labels that could be used against one's political enemies."
 In the post-Stalin era, state-sanctioned antisemitism persisted and intensified.
 In February 1953, the Soviet Union severed diplomatic relations with the State of Israel and "soon the state media was saturated with anti-Zionist propaganda, depicting bloated, hook-nosed Jewish bankers and all-consuming serpents embossed with the Star of David."
 The 1963 publication of the antisemitic book Judaism Without Embellishment, written under orders from the central Soviet government, echoed Nazi propaganda, alleging a global Jewish conspiracy to subvert the Soviet Union.
-It was the beginning of a new wave of government-sponsored anti-Semitism.